Retrofit | Heat pumps

 Boiler Upgrade Scheme

-There is a current ‘Boiler Upgrade Scheme’ with a grant of up to £7,500 and you need to check if you are eligible https://www.gov.uk/apply-boiler-upgrade-scheme/what-you-can-get .
+There is a current ‘Boiler Upgrade Scheme’ with a grant of up to £7,500 for an Air-to-Water Air Source Heat Pump (ASHP) and £2,500 for an Air-to-Air ASHP.
+You need to check if you are eligible https://www.gov.uk/apply-boiler-upgrade-scheme/what-you-can-get .
 This gets paid to the supplier and should then reduce the cost of the installation.

 George-Clarke-with-Ecodan-3__FillWzUwMCwzMDBd.png